IBM/kube101/workshop/Lab1/README.md

 5. Run `bx cs workers <name-of-cluster>`, and note the public IP as `<public-IP>`.

 6. You can now access your container/service using `curl <public-IP>:<nodeport>` (or your favorite web browser).
-If you see, "Hello world!
-Your app is up and running in a cluster!" you're done!
+You should see the html output from the guestbook application.

 When you're all done, you can either use this deployment in the [next lab of this course](../Lab2/README.md), or you can remove the deployment and thus stop taking the course.

-1. To remove the deployment, use `kubectl delete deployment hello-world`.
+1. To remove the deployment, use `kubectl delete deployment guestbook`.
-2. To remove the service, use `kubectl delete service hello-world`.
+2. To remove the service, use `kubectl delete service guestbook`.